 The History of Prudential Insurance Company

 For more than 140 years, Prudential has been helping its clients to grow and protect wealth.
-The Prudential Friendly Society was founded in the year 1875, by insurance agent John Fairfield Dryden in a basement office in downtown Newark, New Jersey.
+The Prudential Friendly Society was established in 1875, by John Fairfield Dryden.
+He was an insurance broker in Newark, New Jersey.

-Over the years, Prudential has led the way for people to protect what is important to them – and it began its journey by being the first company in the United States to make life insurance available to the working class.
-In doing so, it sold industrial insurance – which provided for funeral and burial expenses for low-income families, with some weekly premiums that were as low as just three cents.
+Over the years, Prudential has led the way for people to protect every part of their lives – and it began its journey by being the first company in the United States to make life insurance available to the working class.
+In doing so, it sold industrial insurance.
+This was burial insurance for families who didn’t earn a lot.
+For some of his clients, they were only paying three cents every week.

 Prudential multiplied, and within just its first ten years of operation, assets reached $1 million – and the company’s one-millionth policy was sold to John Fairfield Dryden himself.

 Choosing the Rock of Gibraltar (or just simply, the Rock), Prudential is known for being a robust and stable company that now offers an extensive list of products and services to help its customers succeed.

 Today, Prudential offers its goods and services around the globe – in 47 countries and territories, including in the United States, Europe, Asia, and Latin America, through approximately 49,000 employees.
 Its primary product lines include life insurance and annuities, as well as mutual funds, investment management, and other retirement-related services.

 Prudential has some subsidiary entities, which include:

 - The Prudential Insurance Company of America

 - PRUCO Life Insurance Company of New Jersey